We love to talk about our trips! (541) 450-9855

 Is This Course for You?

-The purpose of this course is to offer experienced whitewater boaters training that applies to Class IV rivers.
+The purpose of this course is to offer experienced whitewater rowers additional training that applies to Class IV rivers.
 Please note:

 • This is not an introductory level course